ANY AGE, ANY GOAL

 Powerspin is a precision steel ball revolving rapidly inside an infinity tube which provides powerful isometric resistance to completely engage your upper body and core muscles.

-Grasp your Powerspin and you'll feel it working immediately.
-The faster you spin, the harder it works, each spin tightening your muscles within seconds; your arms will feel firmer, your back and shoulders toned, your abs solid - no matter your current fitness level.
+Grasp Powerspin and you'll feel it working immediately - the faster you spin, the harder it works, each revolution of the ball tightening your muscles instantly; your arms will feel firmer, your back and shoulders toned, your abs solid - Powerspin is extremely efficient and will set your muscles burning in less than 20 seconds; how long you use it and how fast you spin is determined only by your own fitness level and anaerobic capacity but visible results are 100% guaranteed.

 Simple to pick up and use for everyone, your arms and abs just won't know what hit them.